THE ETERNAL GARDEN

-As Print and Brand Design Head, I directed the manifestation of the visual presence of the show.
-I closely managed the production team for all brand assets as well as print and digital deliverables.
+As Print and Brand Design Head, I directed the visual and physical manifestation of the show.
+I closely managed the production team, art directing all print and digital deliverables and overseeing the cross-functional use of all branded assets.

 Gradients and thin-stroke patterns soften and add sophistication to our bright and expressive color palette.
 Illustrations existed in 3 distinct forms.